-While the Council is currently staffed by an Organization Administrator and two Program Educators, it is dependent upon the volunteer efforts of many people to accomplish its goals.
+While the Council is currently staffed by an Executive Director and a Community Educator, it is dependent upon the volunteer efforts of many people to accomplish its goals.
 The Council is a coalition of professionals and volunteers.
 Any interested individual or organization may attend Council meetings or serve on Council committees.
 The Council does not discriminate on the basis of race, sex, creed, age or handicapping conditions.
 To read more about our staff, click here now.
 To volunteer your time and talents, please click here.

 Council members are those individuals or organizations who pay membership dues to the Council.
 Council members receive the monthly mailings of the Council minutes and may vote for the elected members of the Board of Directors at our annual meeting.

 The Kalamazoo CAN staff is responsible to the Council's Board of Directors, which includes community leaders and law enforcement officials.
 (See list.)
 Fourteen of the members of the Board are elected by the membership, and the other eight are appointed from major agencies and organizations which have a role in dealing with the problem of child abuse and neglect.
 The Executive Committee is elected by the members of the Board of Directors.